They say that you can’t step in the same river twice.

 I belonged to a place where none of these mattered.
 But for now, I had to learn to live with them all over again.

-Behind the black curtains surrounding my bed, I heard the commotion of doctors rushing from place to place, and every so often caught a glance of another bed just like mine being wheeled frantically into some corner of the building.
+Behind the black curtains surrounding my bed, I heard the commotion of doctors rushing from place to place, and every so often caught a glance of another bed just like mine being wheeled frantically into some corner of the building beyond the reach of any human perception.
 Were they coming, or were they going?
 About to enter the waiting room, or leaving it?
 And were they leaving just to return to their temporary home, no more than a hundred kilometers away, until eventually they returned here again anyway?
 Or were they returning to their real home in a dimension far beyond?

 My decision had been made – for me.
 I envied those who had left the waiting room for the last time, for I had left and yet had been sent back in, and knew what lay waiting for them.
 Yet I also felt a certain mysterious closure in staying here for the time being.
 For I would have far more of the only thing I could take with me to take with me, far more chances to share my wisdom with those still waiting along with me.